McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/tabs.en.md

 | **groupId**           | `default`        | Arbitrary name of the group the tab view belongs to.<br/><br/>Tab views with the same **groupId** sychronize their selected tab.
 This sychronization applies to the whole site! |
 | _**&lt;content&gt;**_ | _&lt;empty&gt;_  | Arbitrary number of tabs defined with the `tab` sub-shortcode. |

-{{% notice warning %}}
+{{% notice note %}}
 When using tab views with different content sets, make sure to use a common `groupId` for equal sets of tabs but distinct `groupId` for different sets.

-The tab selection is restored automatically based on the `groupId` and if it cannot find a tab item because it came from the `'default'` group on a different page then all tabs will be empty at first!
+The tab selection is restored automatically based on the `groupId` and if it cannot find a tab item because it came from the `'default'` group on a different page then the first tab is selected instead.
 {{% /notice %}}

 ## Examples